dsmooke/purse-strings/README.md

 A budget tracker application that allows user to add expenses and deposits to their budget with or without a connection.
 Offline transactions will populate total when back online.

-This is the eighteenth assignment for the UConn Coding Boot Camp curriculum.

 View the deployed application [here](https://purse-strings.herokuapp.com/).

 ![main-demo](/public/imgs/budget-main-demo.png)